Nikon D4 vs D810

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D4 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D4 and the D810 have been discontinued, but can regularly be found used on ebay.
 The D4 was replaced by the Nikon D4S, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D4 and D810 can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Nikon D810 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D4 and the Nikon D810?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.